magicallightandsound/acciona.mlutils/README.md

 ## Notes

 Please keep in mind that we may update this utilities from time to time, but don't have any plan to do it regularly.
-We hope this tools can help developers to create awesome experiences with Magic Leap and Unity.
+We hope these tools can help developers to create awesome experiences with Magic Leap and Unity.

 ## License